MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_08-Manage_Virtual_Machines.md

 + Task 1: Deploy zone-resilient Azure virtual machines by using the Azure portal and an Azure Resource Manager template
 + Task 2: Configure Azure virtual machines by using virtual machine extensions
 + Task 3: Scale compute and storage for Azure virtual machines
++ Task 4: Register the Microsoft.Insights and Microsoft.AlertsManagement resource providers
-+ Task 4: Deploy zone-resilient Azure virtual machine scale sets by using the Azure portal
++ Task 5: Deploy zone-resilient Azure virtual machine scale sets by using the Azure portal
-+ Task 5: Configure Azure virtual machine scale sets by using virtual machine extensions
++ Task 6: Configure Azure virtual machine scale sets by using virtual machine extensions
-+ Task 6: Scale compute and storage for Azure virtual machine scale sets (optional)
++ Task 7: Scale compute and storage for Azure virtual machine scale sets (optional)

 ## Estimated timing: 50 minutes